microsoft/Open-Use-of-Data-Agreement/README.md

 # The Open Use of Data Agreement (O-UDA)

+## O-UDA 1.0 is Deprecitated

+We are no longer maintaining this repository.
+We reccomend that users upgrade to [CDLA-Permissive-2.0](https://cdla.dev/permissive-2-0/).
+That license agreement provides a consice simple permissive data agreement inspired by O-UDA and CDLA-permissive-1.0 as outlined [here](https://www.linuxfoundation.org/press-release/enabling-easier-collaboration-on-open-data-for-ai-and-ml-with-cdla-permissive-20/).

 ## Goal
 Sharing data can help address some of society’s biggest challenges and can help individuals and organizations be more innovative, efficient, and productive.
 The Open Use of Data Agreement (O-UDA) is intended to make it easier for individuals and organizations that want to share data to do so, with minimal requirements for users and no restrictions on use.
 The O-UDA is complemented by the [Computational Use of Data Agreement (C-UDA)](https://github.com/microsoft/Computational-Use-of-Data-Agreement), an agreement intended for situations where a specific data use scenario is desirable or required.